easyoutdoor/easyoutdoor.github.io/_posts/2019-05-18-netherlands-post2.markdown

 Honestly, comparing to the feeling when I saw the satellite image, I’m quite disappointed after we actually reached this dam.
 Mostly because that we couldn’t get on the dam because due to construction works the access was blocked.
 And of course also because that after 4 hours biking against the wind, I was exhausted.
 Before the trip I was planning to do a bike tour from the camping ground over the 32 km long dam and back to the camping ground.
 This appeared to me like the stupidest idea ever after I arrived at the dam with my destroyed body.

-The western end of the dam has a a big fishing port.
-There were many fishing boats and lots of industriel fishing equipment exposed.
-It was certainly not a busy moment when we arrived – on the late Sunday afternoon right before the Easter Monday.
-Most of the tourists have left already and a small restaurant for fish and chips was preparing to stop the service.
+The western end of the dam had a big fishing harbor.
+There were many fishing boats and lots of industrial fishing equipment.
+It was certainly not a busy moment when we arrived -- late in the afternoon on Easter Sunday.
+Most of the tourists had left already and a small restaurant for fish and chips was preparing to stop the service.
 Bad luck for us as we were hungry, and tired.
-It would be better if we could eat in the restaurant and have a rest.
+It would have been better if we could have eaten in the restaurant and had a rest.

 After a brief stop and some snacks, we decided to bike back to our helicopter.